pyluyten/emacs-nu/README.md

 When a function is to be mapped to a menu key, it is mapped to the dedicated key if possible.

-For example, a "file" command is binded to "f" when possible, so inside save menu one can type "f" to call "write-file", while inside delete menu "f" will call "delete-file".
+For example, a "file" command is bound to "f" when possible, so inside save menu one can type "f" to call "write-file", while inside delete menu "f" will call "delete-file".